andrewchambers/janetsh/README.md

 ./configure --with-readnoise
 ```

-You can also manually specify header paths and flags.
+You can also manually specify header paths, install paths and flags.

 Try ```./configure --help``` for a list of options.